Updated November 2020

 There are many different theories about the connection between different foods and inflammation.
-While many scientists know there is a connection, the details of the connection have not been discovered yet.
+While many scientists know there’s a connection, the details of the connection have not been discovered yet.
 Inflammation can be caused by many different factors.

 What scientists do know is that inflammation can be triggered by diseases that arise from unhealthy eating habits.
 According to Dr. Mozaffarian, that knowledge is the most direct and well-established connection between diet and inflammation.

-“Independent of insulin and weight-related pathways, I think there’s a lot of theories of possible inflammatory effects of different types of foods,” Dr. Mozaffarian remarked, explaining some of the additional nutrients believed to be involved in controlling inflammation.
-“Probably the most studied are Omega 3 fatty-acids, antioxidant vitamins, and newer bioactive flavonoids that are found in cocoa and teas.
-All of those in experimental models have anti-inflammatory or antioxidant effects and clearly that’s important.
-But, I think we’re still trying to understand how that interaction [works]”
+“Independent of insulin and weight-related pathways, I think there are a lot of theories of possible inflammatory effects of different types of foods,” Dr. Mozaffarian remarked, explaining some of the additional nutrients believed to be involved in controlling inflammation.
+“Probably the most studied are omega-3 fatty acids, antioxidant vitamins, and newer bioactive flavonoids that are found in cocoa and teas.
+In experimental models, these substances have had anti-inflammatory or antioxidant effects, and clearly, that’s important.
+But I think we’re still trying to understand how that interaction works.”

-So what type of diet can help you battle inflammation?
-Dr. Mozaffarian suggests the Mediterranean diet as anoption, which has been associated with a lower risk of heart disease and stroke.
+So, what type of diet can help you battle inflammation?
+Dr. Mozaffarian cites the Mediterranean diet as anoption, which has been associated with a lower risk of heart disease and stroke.

 “For general health, I think that the most important thing is to focus on eating healthy foods,” he explained.
-“My simple rule is a high healthy fat Mediterranean diet.
-This involves a lot of healthy fats from fish, oils, nuts, and plenty of fruits, vegetables, beans, and whole grains.
-Then not a lot of packaged or fast foods.”
+“My simple rule is to avoid packaged or fast food and instead eat a lot of healthy fats from fish, oils, and nuts.
+I also advise plenty of fruit, vegetables, beans, and whole grains.”

 The “Mediterranean diet” mimics the natural diets of people who live along the Mediterranean Sea.